YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The liver helps the body handle medicines, inflammation, nutrition, and clotting signals.
 If the liver condition is mild and stable, the surgical impact may be small.
 If the liver condition is active or decompensated, elective surgery becomes a poor choice until the medical situation is stabilized.

 I also think about recovery behavior.
-A patient with abnormal liver tests who drinks alcohol after surgery, mixes medicines, sleeps poorly, or ignores warning signs can create avoidable risk.
-A patient who follows a clear medical plan, avoids alcohol, sends proper reports, and stays in contact with the clinic gives us a much safer situation.
+Abnormal liver tests plus alcohol after surgery, mixed medicines, poor sleep, or ignored warning signs can create avoidable risk.
+A clear medical plan, no alcohol, proper reports, and direct contact with the clinic make the situation safer.

 How is this different from low platelets or blood thinners?

-A patient taking anticoagulants or antiplatelet medicines belongs to another decision path.
+Anticoagulants or antiplatelet medicines belong to another decision path.
 Hair transplant while taking blood thinners is about balancing bleeding risk against the reason that medicine was prescribed.
 High liver enzymes are about understanding whether the liver result changes surgical timing, medication handling, clotting, or general safety.

 These issues can overlap.
-A patient with liver disease, low platelets, and blood-thinning medication should not be treated as a routine cosmetic case.
+A case involving liver disease, low platelets, and blood-thinning medication is not a routine cosmetic case.
 The plan must be coordinated, and sometimes the correct answer is to wait.

 Decision card showing when hair transplant may proceed repeat testing or wait with high liver enzymes

-The decision is usually proceed, repeat the tests, or wait until the liver issue is understood.
+The decision is to proceed, repeat the tests, or wait until the liver issue is understood.

 What should I do if the result is found shortly before surgery?